Adi-Dcpp/StudyHive-Backend/README.md

 - Pagination helpers for list endpoints
 - Centralized error handling with consistent API responses
 - Healthcheck endpoint for uptime monitoring
-- Admin tools for moderation and platform stats
+- Admin tools for moderation and platform stat
+- Cron Job for Notification

 ### Why It Stands Out 🌟